 Special Offer for Book Clubs

-IT’S ALWAYS THE HUSBAND is a tale of female bonding gone horribly wrong.
-What better way to enjoy this delicious read than to share it with the women of your book club?
-For a limited time, Michele will personally appear by telephone or Skype to discuss IT’S ALWAYS THE HUSBAND at your book club or reading group meeting!
-(Male readers welcome, too!)
+Want to surprise your friends at your next book club meeting?
+Be the hostess with the mostess and invite the author into your home for a video chat!
+For a limited time, Michele will personally appear by telephone or Skype to discuss SHE WAS THE QUIET ONE and/or IT’S ALWAYS THE HUSBAND at your book club or reading group meeting!
 Contact Michele by clicking here and she’ll be delighted to arrange it with you.

 Book Club Discussion Questions (Please note: the questions may contain spoilers!)

 A few suggested questions to jump-start your discussion of SHE WAS THE QUIET ONE:

 - Rose and Bel Enright are not only sisters, but twins.
 How are they alike?
 How are they different?
 What baggage do they carry with them from childhood that affects their relationship once they arrive at Odell Academy?

 - The two sisters have very different reactions to being sent off to boarding school.
 How do the pressures of Odell Academy affect each twin, and their relationship?
 Are they better or worse off for being sent away to boarding school together?

 - Sarah and Heath Donovan have been appointed dorm heads of Moreland Hall with the specific mission to crack down on disciplinary violations.
 What strengths do they bring to this task?
 What weaknesses?
 What challenges do they face as they try to carry out their assignment?
 Do you think their efforts were doomed from the start, or would another couple without their problems have succeeded where they failed?

 - What do you make of the relationship between Sarah Donovan and Rose Enright?
 How do Rose’s feelings towards Sarah influence choices she makes regarding her sister’s relationship with Heath?
 Does Sarah do everything she could/should do to help Rose?